spazznolo/spazznolo.github.io/_posts/2023-06-26-goalie-performance-3.md

     - This plot is riddled with bias (particularly for goalies with short or long careers).
 </p>
 <p>
 Let's fix some of the bias above with a few changes.
-Instead of simply grouping shots by age, we'll follow a well-worn strategy <a href = "https://hockey-graphs.com/2017/03/23/a-new-look-at-aging-curves-for-nhl-skaters-part-1">seemingly</a> developed by Tango Tiger <a href = "http://www.tangotiger.net/aging.html">here</a> called the delta method.
+We'll follow a well-worn strategy <a href = "https://hockey-graphs.com/2017/03/23/a-new-look-at-aging-curves-for-nhl-skaters-part-1">seemingly</a> developed by Tango Tiger <a href = "http://www.tangotiger.net/aging.html">here</a> called the delta method.
 Here are the steps:
     - Take change in save percentage (dSV%) from each goalie's age to the next.
     - Take the harmonic mean of dSV% for each age as the the observed change in SV%.
     - Clip off underrepresented ages (-21, 39+).